 On the way: Drive along the Skeleton Coast to Cape Cross via Henties Bay.
 Here you can see the largest breeding cape fur seal colony in the world.
-The sheer numbers and their stench is overwhelming.
-Enjoy lunch at Cape Cross Lodge or picnic along the way; stop at the lichen fields and a salt pan that is an excellent birding spot; take in Brandberg Mountain (if time allows); explore the Twyfelfontein rock paintings, Burnt Mountain and the Organ Pipes.
+The sheer numbers and their odour is overwhelming.
+Enjoy lunch at Cape Cross Lodge or picnic along the way; stop at the lichen fields and a salt pan that is an excellent birding spot; take in Brandberg Mountain; explore the Twyfelfontein rock paintings, Burnt Mountain and the Organ Pipes.
 If you're taking the coastal route, stop en-route to view some old shipwrecks.

-When you're there: Game drives in the dry Huab riverbed in search of the elusive desert-adapted elephant, black rhino and giraffe; among other hardy plains game.
+When you're there: Go on game drives in the dry Huab riverbed in search of the elusive desert-adapted elephant, black rhino and giraffe; among other hardy plains game.
 Spend more time exploring the Twyfelfontein highlights and visit the Damara Living Museum for a hint of culture.